 - Missing support document hold — required attachments such as delivery receipts, contracts, or timesheets are absent.

-These holds exist to protect the organization from paying the wrong amount, paying twice, or paying a vendor that does not meet compliance requirements.
-Every accounts payable invoice hold, regardless of type, enforces the same principle: do not release cash until the issue is verified and cleared.
+These holds protect the organization from paying the wrong amount, paying twice, or paying a vendor that does not meet compliance requirements.
+Every hold enforces the same principle: do not release cash until the issue is verified and cleared.

-The business cost of letting holds pile up is real.
-Invoices stuck in limbo delay payments, which erodes supplier trust and can interrupt supply chains.
+Payment delays have supplier consequences.
 According to American Express' Amex Trendex B2B Payments survey, 26% of 1,000 U.S. business decision-makers reported that they have stopped working with a buyer or supplier specifically because of payment delays.
-A hold that sits unresolved for a week is not just an AP backlog item; it is a relationship risk.
+A held invoice that sits unresolved for a week is a relationship risk, not just an AP backlog item.

 The Eight Common Invoice Hold Types